 “I understand,” Sano repeated.
 “Because all my life, I lived your worst fears.
 You have made me and so many others feel unworthy so you wouldn't have to.”

-Sano clenched his fists.
+Sano clenched his fist.
 He might understand, but it didn't mean he could forgive.
 Because although Bunawi had his reasons, they were not an excuse.
 Not by a long shot.

 “Go ahead,” he snarled.
 “You know I can't go back from this.
 Give me a warrior's death.”

-At first, Yiling hesitated, but then followed the command.
+At first, Lady Yiling hesitated, but then followed the command.

 “Good Karingal, is the king dying?” a woman in the crowd whispered.
 Well, tried to whisper, but it came out loudly anyway.
 The man beside her did a double take.